easymcp/easymcp/README.md

 ## Getting Started

 1. Get your token at [easymcp.net](https://easymcp.net)
-2. Add to Claude Desktop and/or Cursor in two simple steps:
+2. Just add this config to Claude Desktop and/or Cursor:

 ```json
 {